 We expect any environmental consultant preparing submissions to our Local Planning Authority to be familiar with our local guidance.
 We do not accept responsibility for any delays or associated costs where submissions are referred for further investigation, or amendment and re-submission.

 © Liverpool City Council copyright 2013.
-Checklist document to be completed and accompany relevant Local Planning Authority submissions, between 4th February and 3rd May 2013 (trial period).
+Checklist document to be completed and accompany relevant Local Planning Authority submissions.

 This guide has distinct sections for developers (summarising national/local planning policies, responsibilities, general advice) and environmental consultants (containing notes on detailed technical requirements for submissions to LCC).